Types of Degrees Environmental Engineering Majors Are Getting

 |Hispanic or Latino||208|

-Americans aren’t the only ones with an interest in Environmental Engineering.
+Students from other countries are interested in Environmental Engineering, too.
 About 7.4% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia